Biosecurity

 Find the list of provincial contacts for state veterinarians on the “Animal health” page.

-• National Biosecurity Hub launched (October 2022) in collaboration with the University of Pretoria
+• The National Biosecurity Hub was launched in 2022 in collaboration with the University of Pretoria

 Department of Health